dtim-upc/ODIN/README.md

    ODIN's **persistence** is bifurcated into two components: graph persistence, currently using Jena, and relational database persistence using ORM with the embedded H2 database.

-   Among the "external" Nextia libraries (those requiring JAR import), the following are noteworthy:
+   The different Nextia modules are presented next:

    - **NextiaCore:** Contains domain class definitions for the system and serves as a cross-cutting library.
 It lacks business logic, focusing solely on Plain Old Java Object (POJO) classes.